Cleric-K/vJoySerialFeeder/Docs/COM.md

 ### AutoHotKey

-AutoHotKey is very useful tool if you need to simulate keystrokes or perform some other kind of automations.
+AutoHotKey is very useful tool if you need to simulate keystrokes or perform some other kind of automation.

 Here is an example how you can command your mouse with vJSF and AHK.
 You need three mappings:
 1. AxisMapping - for X